 Georgie and Allen Manuel

-Allen and Georgie Manuel are a husband-wife team who make traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.
+Allen and Georgie Manuel were a husband-wife team who made traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.

 Allen (1936-2020) and Georgie (1940-2020) Manuel were a husband-and-wife team who made traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.
 Both natives of Eunice in St. Landry Parish, the Manuels fabricated the ensembles’ wire screen masks, colorful patchwork suits, and pointed hats known as capuchons.
 The Manuel’s decades-long commitment to making the whimsical and symbolic attire of Mardi Gras helped to preserve a defining tradition of Louisiana’s Cajun communities, one that traces its origins to medieval France.